Norman Yardley: University Cricketer

-Leaving St Peter's School, Yardley went to St John's College, Cambridge University, where he immediately began to show all-round ability at sports.
+Leaving St Peter's School, Yardley went to St John's College, Cambridge, where he immediately began to show all-round ability at sports.
 He won the North of England Squash Championships every year between 1934 and 1939, and won his Blue in hockey, squash, and Rugby fives.
 However, his main distinction came from cricket, where he was a Blue in each his four years at Cambridge.
 He played for the University team in his first year, the 1935 season, making ten first-class appearances without much success.
 His Wisden obituary noted that "class rather than performance guaranteed his place."
 He made his first-class debut against Sussex, scoring a duck in his first innings and 24 runs in the second.
 He passed fifty on just one occasion that season, scoring 319 runs at an average of 16.78, and bowled 69 balls without taking a wicket.
 Nevertheless, he played in the University Match, scoring just 19 and 36.

 In the following season, Yardley improved considerably, becoming a dominant force in University Cricket according to Wisden.
 His maiden first-class century came in a narrow Cambridge victory over the Army, and he scored a second against Surrey, remaining not out for 116 in a total of 359.
 Bowling much more regularly, his maiden wickets in first-class cricket came in a performance of four wickets for 45 against Yorkshire, including the wicket of Len Hutton.
 Yardley topped the Cambridge batting averages and played an effective innings of 90 in the University Match.
 This display impressed Stanley Jackson, an influential former Yorkshire amateur cricketer, and he urged the Yorkshire selectors to include Yardley in the first team.
 Yardley was still appearing in the county second team at this stage, but at the end of August, he made his debut for the Yorkshire first eleven, appearing in the County Championship match against Derbyshire.
 He scored 12 in his only innings and took a wicket.
 He played in a further seven matches for Yorkshire, scoring 309 runs in ten innings with a highest score of 89 against Hampshire, with further fifties against Surrey and Marylebone Cricket Club (MCC).
 In all first-class cricket that season, Yardley scored 1,017 runs at an average of 37.66 and took 12 wickets at an average of 26.08.